giladlotan/itpmssd/Week_3/README.md

 _Assignment Discussion_:
 - Each group will present their "seeing" assignment for 5 minutes, followed by a brief discussion by the class.

-_Social Discussion_ : what is a networked public?
+_Social Discussion_ : Networked Publics
-- Use assignment to discuss what happens in public.
+- Interpreting what you think you see
-- What happens online is a networkd public... [into Instagram]
+- Social steganography and the power of meaning

 _Technical Discussion_
 - This week we’ll be using API’s to access data from social media.
 Specifically, we’ll look at Instagram data, and ways in which we can analyze publicly shared posts.